 .next/server/pages/top.htmlfile and seeing the 1,000 movies listed in plain HTML.

-https://github.com/kukicado/nextjs-with-mongodb.
+https://github.com/mongodb-developer/nextjs-with-mongodb.
 Add your projects GitHub URL and hit Continue.
-On the next screen, you'll have the option to add Environment Variables and here we'll want to add the two variables from our
+On the next screen, you'll have the option to add Environment Variables.
+Here, we'll want to add the two variables from our

 We are live!
 Let's make sure everything works by navigating to the

-In this tutorial we walked through the official Next.js with MongoDB example.
-I showed you how to connect your MongoDB database to your Next.js application and execute queries multiple ways.
-Then we deployed our application using Vercel.
+In this tutorial, we walked through the official Next.js with MongoDB example.
+I showed you how to connect your MongoDB database to your Next.js application and execute queries in multiple ways.
+Then, we deployed our application using Vercel.